pupi1985/IPMonitor/README.md

 #### Features

  *  Automatically checks your public IP address for changes
  *  Provides several ways of notifying IP changes such as playing a sound, sending an email, displaying a popup or executing a command
  *  Can be run as a Windows service or Linux/Mac daemon
  *  Provides logging support
  *  Portable application
  *  Flexible paths
  *  LookAndFeel support
  *  Multiplatform
  *  Open source
  *  Free

+#### Requirements

+ *  Java 7+

+Navigate to the [Releases](https://github.com/pupi1985/IPMonitor/releases) section in order to download the latest version of IP Monitor.

-For more information you can check the Wiki.
+For more information you can check the [Wiki](https://github.com/pupi1985/IPMonitor/wiki).